f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ======TODO======

-There are two workflows to deploy an app to BIG-IP Next with Next WAF Policy covered by this guide: manual or automated flow.
+There are two workflows to deploy an app to BIG-IP Next with Next WAF Policy covered by this guide: [manual](#manual-workflow-guide) or [automated](#automated-workflow-guide).
 You can choose any to proceed.

 # Docker Setup (_optional_)